 Many states require you to report any accident that involves an injury.
 Even for accidents involving only vehicle damage, some states still require drivers to report the accident if the damage is over a certain amount, typically $1,000 or $2,500.

-People who are involved in minor collisions often try to avoid reporting these types of accidents to their insurance companies for two reasons:
+People who are involved in minor collisions often try to avoid reporting these types of accidents to their car insurance companies for two reasons:

-Let's say you agree with the other driver at the accident scene that you'll just "work things out" and not file insurance claims (which is a bad idea, by the way), what happens if the other driver gets home and realizes the damage was more severe than she first believed?
-Or, maybe injuries later appear that weren’t obvious at the accident scene?
+Let's say you agree with the other driver at the accident scene that you'll just "work things out" and not file insurance claims.
+What happens if the other driver gets home and realizes the damage was more severe than she first believed?
+Or, maybe injuries do not become apparent until days or weeks after the accident?

 If, after several weeks or months the other driver makes a claim for unnoticed vehicle damage, or for injuries that have cropped up, your insurance company might deny certain protection to you because you failed to promptly report the accident.
 So, your attempt to avoid a possible increase in your insurance premiums may result in even greater monetary losses down the road.